 Dr. Johnson performed the successful procedure putting Bihn’s mind and body at ease.
 Shortly after the operation, Bihn realized he was on his way back to the pool.

-The day following his surgery, Bihn was discharged from Saddleback Memorial.
+The day following his surgery, Bihn was discharged from Saddleback Medical Center.
 He continues to go to physical therapy nearly two months post-operation and is thankful for being able to maintain his mobility.
 Bihn is back to doing what he loves – swimming daily.

 - Spine Surgery, Orthopedic Surgery